kg-construct/rml-star/section/join.md

 ### Using star map together with referencing object maps

-It is also possible to generate [=embedded triples=] which themselves are built from multiple sources.
+It is also possible to generate [=quoted triples=] which themselves are built from multiple sources.
-This is done by using an [=embedded triples map=] which contains a [referencing object map](https://rml.io/specs/rml/#referencing-object-map).
+This is done by using a [=quoted triples map=] which contains a [referencing object map](https://rml.io/specs/rml/#referencing-object-map).

-Note: this process for generating [=embedded triples=] with a [referencing object map](https://rml.io/specs/rml/#referencing-object-map) is not different from the general process to create embedded triples [described earlier](#embedded), but we include this section for clarity.
+Note: this process for generating [=quoted triples=] with a [referencing object map](https://rml.io/specs/rml/#referencing-object-map) is not different from the general process to create quoted triples [described earlier](#quoted), but we include this section for clarity.

 <pre class="ex-input">
 # contents of logical source :classes